 Get a FREE copy of the ITALIAN

-After crossing the bridge over the river to Refugio El Chileno, the walking is much less exposed and windy, including an hour of walking through a beautiful Lenga forest.
-It is quite peaceful in here and an enjoyable break from the wind.
-After exiting the forest a steep, rocky climb leading to the base of the towers follows.
+After crossing the bridge over the river to Refugio El Chileno, the route is much less exposed and windy, including an hour of walking through a beautiful Lenga forest.
+It is quite peaceful here and an enjoyable break from the wind.
+After exiting the forest, a steep, rocky climb leading to the base of the towers follows.

 As we sat at the base of Las Torres enjoying a quick snack and listening, the weather began to deteriorate.
 The towers were no longer visible and it began to snow.
 This was our queue to exit, so we began the walk back.
-I am so glad started early.
-A bit later and we would have missed it!
+I am so glad we decided to start early – any later and we would have missed it!

 The walk back is along the same route.
 When we crossed the bridge near Refugio El Chileno, the wind was even stronger than on the way up.
-It was threatening to blow you over.
-It was quite difficult walking.
+It felt like it was threatening to blow you over and was quite difficult walking along.
 Welcome to Patagonia!

-We were glad to get back to the hotel, a hot shower and a good dinner.
+We were glad to get back to the hotel for a hot shower and a good dinner.
 It was nice to have two nights at the same hotel as we could walk with only the gear we needed for the day in our packs, making them a bit lighter.

 (4-5 hours 11 kilometers)

 The walk today is along a series of lakes and the scenery is fantastic.
-Lucky for us, at midday there was a show of condors.
-They were everywhere.
+Luckily for us, at midday, there was a show of condors.
+They were everywhere!
 We sat down and watched them for a long time.
-They are incredible to watch, huge, but also so graceful.
+They are incredible to watch – huge birds that are also so graceful.

-The trail was lined with red flowers, known as “fire bush”.
-Honestly you could not ask for a better day of walking.
-One of those days that just makes you happy to be out there.
+The trail was lined with red flowers, known as ‘fire bush’.
+Honestly, you could not ask for a better day of walking.
+It is one of those days that just makes you happy to be out there.

 It is a short day of walking, the weather was fantastic and we arrived rather early at Los Cuernos.
-Luckily we checked the hot tub right away, because it wasn’t hot!
-It was freezing cold.
-Heated by a fire, no one had lit one.
-We stoked up the fire and with the help of the guests in the next cabin we kept it going all afternoon.
-Finally a couple of hours after dinner it was warm enough to get in!
-Well worth the wait!
+Luckily, we checked the hot tub right away, because it wasn’t hot – it was freezing cold!
+The hot tub is heated by a fire, but no one had lit one.
+We stoked the fire and, with the help of the guests in the next cabin, we kept it going all afternoon.
+Finally, a couple of hours after dinner, it was warm enough to get in.
+It was definitely well worth the wait!

-While we rested during the afternoon- we were again treated to a display of condors just over the cliff tops near the cabin.
+While we rested during the afternoon, we were again treated to a display of condors just over the cliff tops near the cabin.
 The setting for this camp is fantastic.
-Very close to a creek so there is the sound of water and simply stunning views over the lake below.
+It’s very close to a creek so there is the sound of water bubbling along with simply stunning views over the lake below.

 (10-12 hours, 25.3 kilometers)

-Today is day 3 hiking the W, and we walk from Los Cuernos to Refugio Paine Grande with a trip up and back through the French Valley.
-It is the longest day of hiking and with a difficult rating.
-So it is a big day.
+Today is day 3 we are hiking the W Trek, Torres Del Paine’s spectacular trail, and we walk from Los Cuernos to Refugio Paine Grande with a trip up and back through the French Valley.
+It is the longest day of hiking with a difficult rating, so it is a big day.

 You begin by continuing to walk along Lake Nordenskjold until you reach Camp Italiano.
-We were told you could leave your pack here and hike up and back through the French Valley without it.
+We were told you could leave your pack here, then hike up and back through the French Valley without it.
 No such luck.
-The office is not open, it is raining and there is nowhere to leave your pack unless you just want to leave it lying on the ground.
+The office is closed, it is raining and there is nowhere to leave your pack unless you just want to leave it lying on the ground.

-From Camp Italiano to Refugio Paine Grande is partly inland and then along Laguna Scottsburg until you can see Lake Pehoe.
+From Camp Italiano to Refugio Paine Grande, you walk partly inland and then along Laguna Scottsburg until you can see Lake Pehoe.
 There is evidence of the fire that ravaged the park along this sector.

 (8-9 hours, 22 kilometers)

-Today will be a long day, we need to leave early as we need to be back at Refugio Paine Grande to catch the catamaran across the lake at 6:30 pm.
-From there we hop the bus back to Puerto Natales and our adventure ends.
+Today will be a long day – we need to leave early as we have to be back at Refugio Paine Grande to catch the catamaran across the lake at 6:30 pm.
+From there, we hop on the bus back to Puerto Natales and our adventure ends.

-Hiking the W was spectacular but by the end of it my feet were really sore.
-Yesterday and today’s walk were both very rocky and my feet are telling me they have had enough!
+Hiking the ‘W’ Trek was spectacular but by the end of it, my feet were really sore.
+Both yesterday and today’s walks were very rocky and my feet are telling me they have had enough!

-We caught the catamaran for the crossing of Lake Pehoe and then onto the bus.
+We caught the catamaran to cross Lake Pehoe and then hopped onto the bus.
 We arrived back in Puerto Natales very late.
-We showered, and headed to Adele for a celebratory dinner.
-Although late in hour, we were in Chile, so of course the restaurant was still open.
+We showered and headed to Adele for a celebratory dinner.
+Although late in hour, we were in Chile so of course, the restaurant was still open.

-I have to rate hiking the W as one of the most spectacular long distance hikes I have completed.
-The scenery seemed to improve each day.
-All of it was a highlight!
-I can see why hiking the W is considered one of the best hikes in Patagonia and I highly recommend it for your Patagonia itinerary.
+I have to rate hiking the ‘W’ as one of the most spectacular long distance hikes I have completed.
+The scenery seemed to improve each day and all of it was a highlight!
+I can see why hiking the ‘W’ is considered one of the best hikes in Patagonia and I highly recommend it for your Patagonia itinerary.

 Options for Hiking in Torres Del Paine National Park

-- Day trip- you can day trip here- but as it is so remote, I would recommend trying to spend at least one night in the park.
+- Day trip: you can spend a day trip here but, as it is so remote, I would recommend trying to spend at least one night in the park.

 - You can camp/backpack through the park in designated areas.
-There are many more options than hiking the W, including the O and the Q. Both are circuit hikes that include the W, but take you much further into the park.
+There are many more options other than hiking the ‘W’, including the ‘O’ and the ‘Q’.
+Both are circuit hikes that include the ‘W’ Trek, but take you much further into the park.
 You must camp to walk these sections.
-Hiking the W is considered the best hike in Torres Del Paine by many and it is certainly one of the most popular hikes in Patagonia.
+Hiking the ‘W’ is considered by many to be the best hike in Torres Del Paine, and it is certainly one of the most popular hikes in Patagonia.

-- You can stay in accommodation in or near the park and day hike including hiking sections of the W.
+- You can stay at accommodation in or near the park and go on day hikes including sections of the ‘W’.

-As you can tell this is a remote area.
-Travel times and distances are long.
+As you can tell, this is a remote area so travel times and distances are long.
 This also means food and accommodation prices reflect this difficult access and you can see why Patagonia is so expensive.
 Your cheapest option will be to backpack, carrying all of your own food and gear.
 This also provides the most flexibility as you can camp in sites that do not require advance reservations.
-You can alter your itinerary based on the weather and in many cases these camps are in the best locations to see the park at its finest.
+You can alter your itinerary based on the weather and, in many cases, these camps are in the best locations to see the park at its finest.

-There are two operators of the refugios within the Park, Fantastico Sur and Vertice Patagonia.
+There are two operators of the Refugios within the Park – Fantastico Sur and Vertice Patagonia.
 We booked a package through Fantastico Sur.
 The total cost was the same as the individual components and it meant one stop for all of our tickets/accommodation coupons.
-(The Patagonia itinerary as above is both Fantastico Sur and Vertice Patagonia properties- so they book it all for you).
-They booked the bus, catamaran, and accommodation.
-We booked full board and it included a cooked breakfast and dinner and a packed lunch for each day.
-This made our packs much lighter than having to carry all our food but it is also a more expensive for hiking the W.
+The Patagonia itinerary above uses both Fantastico Sur and Vertice Patagonia properties, and they book it all for you.

-The food is okay, not fantastic.
+The food is okay, but not fantastic.
 The lunches were good and included snacks and fruit.
 Some days we did not finish our entire lunch.
-We certainly did not go hungry.
-Hotel Las Torres was the best food and accommodation and if you just want a night or two in the park and some day hiking, this is certainly an option.
+We certainly did not go hungry!
+Hotel Las Torres offered the best food and accommodation, and if you just want a night or two in the park and some daytime Torres Del Paine hiking, this is certainly an option.